Ahi Tuna Poke Bowls with Spicy Mayo

-It’s no secret that we’re big fans of sushi bowls around here.
-When poke bowls started getting trendy, we found a local place and gave them a try.
+It’s no secret that we’re big fans of sushi rolls and sushi bowls around here.
+When poke bowls became trendy, we found a local place and gave it a try.

 As far as I can tell, poke originated in Hawaii as a raw fish based salad.
 I saw some fresh wild-caught ahi tuna at Sprouts, and I couldn’t resist making my own.
 It’s better than driving across town to our favorite poke bowl place.

 Fresh, high-quality fish is a must when you make poke bowls — obviously since you’ll be eating it raw.
 I’m really excited that Sprouts improved their Sustainable Seafood practices.
 (Read about it here!)
 Now, all of their fish and seafood requires a certification and cannot be farmed or fed GMO products.
 (YIPPEE!!)
 And finding fish that’s sushi-grade, too, is pretty important.

 It’s a cinch to find wild-caught fish and seafood in their Fish Market, which is why I try to buy it there as much as I can.

 These bowls come together in about 30 minutes and you don’t have to cook anything except rice, if you’re using that as a base.
 I like to use a mixture of rice and salad greens, but you could just use salad greens if you’re watching your carbs or don’t eat grains.

 We actually eat quite a bit of rice around here.
 I try not to because it makes me all bloaty if I overdo it.
 (Which is easy to do with jasmine rice and a little butter.
 Mmm.)
 But, the kids love it.

 Did you know that cooked rice that has been cooled is considered a resistant starch?
 In a nutshell, it means that it acts differently in your body than other kinds of starch and actually provides your gut with some good bacteria.
 Pretty cool, right?